dotm/programming_magic_book/README.md

 "But cooking is real.
 Humans are not familiar with magic!"
 Are you sure?
-We all have 'see' magic indirectly through our entertainments: DotA and other games that use magic, Harry Potter and other movies/books that use magic, Naruto and other animation that use magic, etc.
+We all have 'see' magic indirectly through our entertainments: DotA and other games that use magic, Harry Potter and other movies/books that use magic, Naruto and other animations that use magic, etc.

 Since we all have 'seen' magic, it'll be easy to explain programming using the vocabulary of magic.